The Price Of Convenience Is There Such A Thing As Free Credit Card Processing

 Surcharging refers to the practice of adding a small fee or surcharge to a customer’s transaction when they choose to pay with a credit card.
 Merchants get the lowest fees for credit card processing by passing on the costs associated with processing that particular payment method.

-Benefits of zero-fee processing for small businesses:
+Benefits of zero-fee processing (through surcharging):

 1. Cost recovery: Surcharging offers a means to recover credit card acceptance costs.